 Looking for Emotional IQ

-An ideal job candidate needs to have a good bedside manner and the ability to communicate and empathize with patients and staff.
+An ideal job candidate needs to have a good bedside manner and the ability to communicate well and empathize with patients and staff.
 So, be prepared to answer behavioral questions that reveal how you approach difficult conversations with patients and if you excel in a team-based environment.

 Here are some common behavioral interview questions asked in physician interviews: